c-kick/DOMule/README.md

 # DOMule
 A dynamic, DOM-driven frontend JavaScript module loader

+## What is this?

+A lightweight module loader that lets DOM elements declare their JavaScript dependencies.
+Write `<div data-requires="module.mjs">` and DOMule imports that module, calls its `init()` function with all requiring elements, and optionally defers loading until the element is visible.
+Zero build step, pure ES6 modules.

+## Why I built this

+Most JavaScript frameworks solve the problem backwards: scripts search the DOM for elements to enhance.
+Scripts that are there.
+Always.
+On each load, regardless of context.

+DOMule inverts this—**elements declare what they need**.

+This eliminates three common problems:

+1. **Wasted bytes**: Scripts load even when their target elements aren't on the page
+2. **Manual orchestration**: You write selectors, bind events, manage initialization order
+3. **Build complexity**: Bundlers, tree-shaking, code-splitting configs

+DOMule solves this with pure ES6 modules and a simple contract: an element says `data-requires="module.mjs"`, and that module's `init()` function receives all elements that required it.
+Add `data-requires-lazy="true"` and the module only loads when the element enters the viewport.

+No build step.
+No framework lock-in.
+Just load what you need, when you need it.

+## Who would use this?

+- Content-heavy sites where most pages use 20% of available JS features
+- Server-rendered pages with progressive enhancement
+- Teams without (or avoiding) build pipelines
+- Projects where "just attach behavior to elements" covers 80% of JS needs
+- Sites with optional heavy features (galleries, maps, forms) that shouldn't penalize every page

+## Who wouldn't?
+- Large SPAs with complex state management (use React/Vue/Svelte)
+- Applications requiring SSR hydration
+- Projects already invested in a bundler workflow
+- Teams needing component-level reactivity

+If your mental model is "this element needs this script" rather than "this app needs this state tree," DOMule fits.

+## How does it work?

 DOMule is a compact, DOM-driven module loader that dynamically ties [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) to the elements they enhance, reducing build complexity and optimizing page load times.
 By allowing each element to specify its own script-dependencies, it minimizes the need for manual script management and ensures only the necessary code is loaded, either immediately or as elements enter the viewport.
 This approach creates a highly responsive and maintainable development environment ideal for modern web applications.

 The core system revolves around the `hnl.dynamicimports` and `hnl.eventhandler` modules, that each have their own dependencies.
 These dependencies are mainly stored in the `hnl.domscanner`, `hnl.helpers`, `hnl.logger` and `hnl.debounce` modules.
 Basic instructions for use are described [below](#instructions-for-use).